Answers, Audio & Listening Practice Test 2 | IELTS Academic and General Training Cam 15

 30 Little Dorrit

-Part 4: Questions 31-40
+PART 4: Questions 31–40

 Complete the notes below.
 Write ONE WORD ONLY for each answer.

-Agricultural Programme in Mozambique
+Agricultural programme in Mozambique

-How the programme was organized
+How the programme was organised

 - It focused on a dry and arid region in Chicualacuala district, near the Limpopo River.